decentraland/documentation/content/creator/worlds/about.md

 Users have various options to publish content on their World:

-* [Builder dApp](https://builder.decentraland.org/scenes): web app and no coding skills needed
+* [Builder dApp](https://builder.decentraland.org/scenes): web app and no coding skills needed.
 * Decentraland Editor: IDE for developing Decentraland scenes
 * CLI: Advanced users can leverage the CLI for efficient content publishing.